AnnaVM/From-Zero-to-Bar-Chart/README.md

 You can place this just below the last code block you copy/pasted.

 Axis generators in D3 do a lot of work.
-They create text labels, tick marks and zero lines.
-Whether you want to see all those elements is your call, but D3 give them to you by default.
+They create paths, tick, text and lines for us to format further.

-For our xAxis we chose axisTop so our text shows up above the line.
+For our xAxis we chose axisTop to position our text above the line.
 The x argument we feed in is the scale created earlier.
-Since our measure is a percentage we can format the ticks as such with precision to the tenths place.
+With a fractional measure we want to format the text over the ticks as percentages with a precision to the tenths place.

-The only specification we state in our y-axis is that we want the text to show on the left and to use the y scale created earlier.
+The only specification we pass to our y-axis is to show the text on the left and to use the y scale created earlier.

-Nothing changing visually, because we haven't called the scales.
+Nothing will change visually before we call the scales.

 [(back to Work Flow)](#work-flow)